human-internet/discord-bot/README.md

 ### Environment Variables

-- You will need to rename the .env.example files in the bot, frontend, and backend directory
+- You will need to COPY and RENAME the .env.example files in the bot, frontend, and backend directory
     -  "*cp .env.example .env*"

     - these hold information that will be required by the bot: